Ipotrick/Daxa/wiki/ShaderIntegration.md

 };
 ```

+Very importantly, I note here that these bindings are updated and get visible on the GPU **ONLY** when a new pipeline is bound.
+So you can **NOT** change them between draw calls or similar.
+This is intentional as binding is slow and against Daxa's bindless philosophy.
+Yet some hardware really benefits from direct uniform buffer bindings like NVIDIA.
+In Daxa, uniform buffers are meant to be used **ONLY** for larger uniformly accessed data across all invocations in the shader.
+For any changes between dispatches and draws, use push constants!

 ## Relevant Always Enabled SPIR-V/GLSL Extensions:
 - [GL_KHR_memory_scope_semantics](https://github.com/KhronosGroup/GLSL/blob/master/extensions/khr/GL_KHR_memory_scope_semantics.txt)
   - removes/replaces coherent as a buffer and image decoration in spirv and glsl.